 Beginning September 2013 we will be providing Phlebotomy services thru Quest for those needing lab work during their scheduled doctor appointment.
 We will be happy to provide you with a lab order which you may take to the lab of your choice if you prefer not to have labs drawn the same day as your appointment.
 Please call your insurance company PRIOR to your scheduled appointment to see which lab your insurance plan prefers.
 If you need labs done outside of a regularly scheduled doctors appointment, you may go to Quest, Legacy or PeaceHealth Southwest.

 Again, please check with your insurance company to see where your coverage is best.
 Most of our patients get their studies done at Vancouver Radiology, Legacy Salmon Creek Hospital, or PeaceHealth Southwest Washington Medical Center.

 If you believe that you or your child needs emergency care, please either call 911 or proceed directly to the emergency room—you do not need to call us first.
 We do our best to provide thorough advice during regular office hours.
 We respectfully ask that you limit your after-hours calls to issues that are urgent and cannot wait until the next business day.
-For any urgent need that cannot wait until regular clinic hours, please call the clinic and the outgoing voice message will direct you to our answering service.
+For any urgent need that cannot wait until regular clinic hours, please call the nurse advice line printed on your insurance card.
+If they direct you to call your doctor, then please call the clinic and the outgoing voice message will direct you to our answering service.
 They will promptly page the physician on call.
 Please note that we do not do routine refills after hours, nor will we call in antibiotics or narcotics under any circumstances.

 We accept most major insurances.
 Please check with your insurance company to ensure we are a preferred provider.
 We do not treat Workers Compensation/Labor and Industries cases.